Bryan Cox: NFL career statistics

+Regular season

 Post-playing career

 From 2004 to 2005 he worked as an analyst for TVG Network.
 Cox also co-hosted an afternoon drive radio program for Fox Sports Radio in 2006 alongside Chris Myers.
+Cox was a football analyst on FS1 in 2018.

-Coaching Career
+Coaching career

 He was an assistant defensive line coach for the New York Jets for three seasons (2006–2008) under Eric Mangini.
 After Mangini was fired and became the coach of the Cleveland Browns in January 2009, he brought Cox with him, where Cox was the defensive line coach.

 On February 21, 2011, Cox was hired by the Miami Dolphins as their pass rush coach.

 On February 17, 2012, Cox was hired to become a defensive assistant at the Tampa Bay Buccaneers.
 He was hired the same day as Bill Sheridan.

 On January 11, 2014, Cox was hired by the Atlanta Falcons as their defensive line coach.In the 2016 season, Cox and the Falcons reached Super Bowl LI on February 5, 2017.
-Against the New England Patriots, the Falcons would fall in a 34–28 overtime defeat.On February 8, 2017, the Atlanta Falcons relieved Cox of his duties as the defensive line coach.
+Against the New England Patriots, the Falcons would fall in a 34–28 overtime defeat.
+On February 8, 2017, the Atlanta Falcons relieved Cox of his duties as the defensive line coach.

 On February 16, 2022, Cox joined the New York Giants as a defensive line assistant.